 So, back to the question at hand, could this real estate crash/foreclosure mess happen in Canada?
 I believe that home values can definitely decrease due to supply/demand factors, but I don’t believe that many Canadians depend on their home values or refinancing to make their next payment.
 In addition, there aren’t that many “teaser/subprime” mortgage products offered to Canadians.

 What do you think?
-Do you think Canada could face what the U.S real estate/financial market is going through now?If you would like to read more articles like this, you can sign up for free my newsletter service below (we will not spam you).
+Do you think Canada could face what the U.S real estate/financial market is going through now?If you would like to read more articles like this, you can sign up for my free newsletter service below (we will not spam you).